 Guided tours to view the fossils are available from Natural Areas Interpreters.
-For more information about guided tours (mid-May to mid-October) call the Edge of Avalon Interpretive Centre in Portugal Cove South (709-438-1011) and ask to speak to one of the Reserve's Interpreters.
+For more information about guided tours (mid-May to mid-October) or to reserve a space call the Reserve Interpreters at (709) 438-1011 or email firstname.lastname@example.org.
+Offices for provincial Natural Areas staff are located at the Edge of Avalon Interpretive Centre in Portugal Cove South (located on Route 10, the Irish Loop Drive – a two hour drive south of St. John’s).

-This tour will introduce you to the history of the area, the fossils of the Ediacaran biota, and how Mistaken Point became known world-wide, most recently as a UNESCO World Heritage Site.
+This tour will introduce you to the history of the area, the fossils of the Ediacaran biota, and how Mistaken Point became known world-wide as a UNESCO World Heritage Site.
 You will get a chance to see fossils up close, by donning bama booties and walking on the surface of these internationally significant bedding planes filled with thousands of fossils.

-Length of program: 31/2-4 Hours.
-Return time to the Edge of Avalon Interpretive Centre, Portugal Cove South is approximately 5 p.m.
+Return time to the Edge of Avalon Interpretive Centre, Portugal Cove South is approximately 5:00 p.m..

 Organized tour groups (for example, from universities, conferences or schools) must obtain an Educational Tour Permit before visiting the Reserve.